How to label and write notes on the piano keyboard: a basic guide

 This is a fairly standard naming convention.
 It doesn’t matter if you don’t have that many notes on your keyboard.

-Finally, all the other notes slot into place just as before, but with the correct number after them.
-Always ensure you have a complete run from A through to G using the same number before starting with a new number.
+The other notes of the C major scale (that is C, D, E, F, G, A and B ascending) are given the same number as the C to their left.
+Always ensure you have a complete run from C through to the B above using the same number before starting with a new number.

 What about the black notes?
 Well, for now you can either call them “sharp” or “flat”, or if you really want to you can label them as both.